-Statistic Description Transmit failed, packet too small A counter that is incremented when the NetWare server tries to transmit a packet that is too small.
+Statistic Description Transmit failed, packet too big A counter that is incremented when the NetWare server tries to transmit a packet that is too large for the hardware to handle.
 This value is maintained by the TSM module.
+Transmit failed, packet too small A counter that is incremented when the NetWare server tries to transmit a packet that is too small.
+This value is maintained by the TSM module.
 Receive discarded, no available buffers A counter that is incremented when a device sends a packet to your NetWare server, but no packet receive buffer is available.
 The server allocates more packet receive buffers after each incident until it reaches its maximum limit (configured with a SET parameter).
-If you are using an EISA or microchannel bus-master board (such as the NE3200 TM board), you will probably need to increase both the minimum and maximum number of packet receive buffers.
-See "Minimum Packet Receive Buffers" and "Maximum Packet Receive Buffers" in SET "Communications Parameters" on page 297.
-No ECB Available Count messages can also indicate that the driver is not configured correctly or that the TSM module and the Hardware Specific Module TM (HSM TM) are incompatible.
+If you are using an EISA or microchannel bus-master board (such as the NE3200 $^{ m TM}$ board), you will probably need to increase both the minimum and maximum number of packet receive buffers.
+See Minimum Packet Receive Buffers and Maximum Packet Receive Buffers in SET "Communications Parameters" on page 291.
+No ECB Available Count messages can also indicate that the driver is not configured correctly or that the TSM module and the Hardware Specific Module $^{\rm TM}$ (HSM $^{\rm TM}$ ) are incompatible.
 This value is maintained by the TSM module.
 Receive failed, packet too big A counter that is incremented when the NetWare server receives a packet that is too big for the provided receive buffers.
 This value is maintained by the TSM module.
 Receive failed, packet too small A counter that is incremented when the NetWare server receives a packet that is too small.
-Currently only the RX-Net TM TSM module maintains this counter.
+Currently only the RX-Net $^{TM}$ TSM module maintains this counter.
 Receive failed, adapter overflow A counter that is incremented each time the adapter's private receive buffer pool was exhausted.
 This causes subsequent incoming packets to be discarded.
 This value is maintained by the HSM module.